ge3224/switchback/examples/demos/rust/README.md

 ## 🎯 What This Demonstrates

-This recipe shows the **powerful interplay between Switchback and Rust**:
+This demo shows the **powerful interplay between Switchback and Rust**:

 - **Switchback (Frontend)**: Client-side routing with `app.visit()`, state management, instant navigation
 - **Rust (Backend)**: Type-safe RESTful JSON API with compile-time guarantees